ARAUS: A Large-Scale Dataset and Baseline Models of Affective Responses to Augmented Urban Soundscapes: Data Analysis

 \section{Data Analysis}

-After the data collection described in \Cref{sec:Data Collection Methodology} had completed, we performed analyses to verify data quality and empirical consistency with known literature.
+After the data collection described in \Cref{sec:Data Collection Methodology} had been completed, we performed analyses to verify data quality and empirical consistency with known literature.

-Firstly, the ARQ responses were analyzed to compare the effect of different maskers on the normalized ISO Pleasantness $P$ of the augmented soundscapes.
+Firstly, the ARQ responses were analyzed to compare the effect of different maskers on the normalized ISO Pleasantness $P$ of the augmented soundscapes, and validate that the stimuli in the ARAUS dataset spanned the perceptual space generated by the ISO Pleasantness and ISO Eventfulness axes.
 Statistical and internal reliability tests were then performed on the PIQ responses and consistency check metrics to ensure that the distribution of data and responses in each fold of the cross-validation set did not significantly differ.
 This allowed us to assess the degree to which the methodological efforts to minimize domain shift between folds were successful.